WazirX (WRX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WazirX Historical Price

-According to the latest data gathered on WazirX live price page, the current price of WazirX is 0.0273726USD.
-The circulating supply of WazirX(WRX) is 456.52M WRX , giving it a market capitalization of $12.50M.
+According to the latest data gathered on WazirX live price page, the current price of WazirX is 0.03088599USD.
+The circulating supply of WazirX(WRX) is 456.52M WRX , giving it a market capitalization of $14.10M.

 The WazirX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WRX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.